renatapirani/A-high-quality-genome-for-the-slender-anole-Anolis-apletophallus/Anolis_ALL_STEPS.md

 } }

-# DAY 9: BUSCO 3 from short reads AFTER Polishing
+# 9.BUSCO 3 from short reads AFTER Polishing

 * FUNCTION: assess the completeness of genomes, gene sets, and transcriptomes, using their gene content as a complementary method to common technical metrics.